-Through its Flooring NA segment, the Company designs, manufactures, sources, distributes and markets carpet, laminate, carpet pad, rugs, hardwood and vinyl, including LVT, in a broad range of colors, textures and patterns.
+Through its Flooring NA segment, the Company designs, markets, manufactures, distributes and sources carpet, laminate, carpet pad, rugs, hardwood, LVT and sheet vinyl in a broad range of colors, textures and patterns.
 The Flooring NA segment positions product lines in all price ranges and emphasizes quality, style, performance and service.
-The Flooring NA segment markets and distributes its product lines to independent floor covering retailers, home centers, mass merchandisers, department stores, shop at home, buying groups, commercial contractors and commercial end users.
+The Flooring NA segment markets and distributes its product lines to independent distributors, floor covering retailers, home centers, mass merchandisers, department stores, shop at home, buying groups, commercial contractors and commercial end users.
 Some products are also marketed through private labeling programs.
 Sales to residential customers represent a significant portion of the total industry and the majority of the segment's sales.
 The Company has positioned its brand names across all price ranges.
 Aladdin, Mohawk, Horizon, IVC, Pergo, Portico, Quickstep, SmartStrand and Karastan are positioned to sell in the residential flooring markets.
-Aladdin Commercial, Bigelow, Lees and Karastan Contract are positioned to sell in the commercial market, which is made up of: corporate office space, education institutions, healthcare facilities, retail space and government facilities.
-The Company also sells into the Commercial Hospitality space for hotels and restaurants using its Durkan brand.
+Aladdin Commercial and Karastan Contract are positioned to sell in the commercial market, which is made up of: corporate office space, education institutions, healthcare facilities, retail space and government facilities.
+The Company also sells into the commercial hospitality space for hotels and restaurants using its Durkan brand.

 The segment's sales forces are generally organized by product type and sales channels in order to best serve each type of customer.
-Product delivery to independent dealers is done predominantly on Mohawk trucks operating from strategically positioned warehouses and cross-docks that receive inbound product directly from the source manufacturer.
+Product delivery to independent dealers is done predominantly on Mohawk trucks operating from strategically positioned warehouses and cross-docks that receive inbound product directly from the Company's manufacturing operations.

-The Flooring ROW segment designs, manufactures, sources, licenses, distributes and markets laminate, hardwood and vinyl flooring, including LVT.
-It also designs and manufactures roofing elements, insulation boards, MDF, chipboards and other wood products.
+The Flooring ROW segment designs, manufactures, markets, licenses, distributes and sources laminate, hardwood, LVT and sheet vinyl.
+It also designs and manufactures roofing elements, insulation boards, MDF and chipboards.
 Products are distributed through separate distribution channels consisting of retailers, independent distributors, wholesalers and home centers.
 The business is organized to address the specific customer needs of each distribution channel.

 The Flooring ROW segment markets and sells laminate, hardwood and vinyl flooring products under the IVC, Moduleo, Quick-Step, Pergo and Magnum brands.
 The Flooring ROW segment also sells private label laminate, hardwood and vinyl flooring products.
 The Company believes Quick-Step and Pergo are leading brand names in the European flooring industry.
 In addition, the Flooring ROW segment markets and sells insulation boards, roof panels, MDF and chipboards in Europe under the Unilin and Xtratherm brands.
-The segment also licenses its UNICLIC and other intellectual property to floor manufacturers throughout the world.
+The segment also licenses its intellectual property to flooring manufacturers throughout the world.